basharjehadi/dockerized-mern-app/README.md

 # dockerized-mern-app
-A simple MERN (MongoDB, Express, React, Node.js) stack application containerized using Docker.
+A simple MERN (MongoDB, Express, React, Node.js) stack three tier application containerized using Docker and Docker compose
 # Create a network for the docker containers
 `docker network create demo`